 Temporary Sand Mining.
-The extraction by excavation of naturally occurring materials, such as sands and dirt ("borrow materials"), from a specifically designated and limited geographical area (which shall be identified by one or more specifically delineated property parcels) ("borrow site"), to be used in conjunction with a specifically designated government highway construction project, and which shall before a specifically designated and limited duration in time that coincides with the completion of the government project. (see also section 9-4-86(SS)).
+The extraction by excavation of naturally occurring materials, such as sands and dirt ("borrow materials"), from a specifically designated and limited geographical area (which shall be identified by one or more specifically delineated property parcels) ("borrow site"), to be used in conjunction with a specifically designated government highway construction project, and which shall be for a specifically designated and limited duration in time that coincides with the completion of the government project. (see also section 9-4-86(SS)).

-Title 9, Chapter 4, Article D, Section 9-4-78 (Appendix A) is proposed to be amended as follows to expand sand mining as a temporary use subject to special use permits in the RA20 (Residential Agricultural) zoning district (refer to attached excerpt of the Table of Uses in Exhibit A of this staff report):
+Title 9, Chapter 4, Article D, Section 9-4-78 (Appendix A) is proposed to be amended add temporary sand mining as ne land use subject to special use permits in the RA20 (Residential Agricultural) zoning district (refer to attached excerpt of the Table of Uses in Exhibit A of this staff report):

-(5)k.
-"Sand Mining (see also item j. above)(see also section 9-4-86(SS) for temporary sand mining)"; by allowing this land use with a special use permit in the Residential/Agricultural (RA-20) zoning district.
+(5)k(1).
+"Temporary Sand Mining (see also section 9-4-86(SS) for temporary sand mining)"; by allowing this land use with a special use permit in the Residential/Agricultural (RA-20) zoning district; and leaving a blank in the LUC # column since specific bufferyard requirements are adopted in Sec.
+9-4-86(SS)(2) and (14).